ultramango/gear360reveng/README.md

 ### Dumping Bluetooth Traffic

 Newer versions of Android have built-in functionality to dump Bluetooth traffic (you have to have [Developer Mode](https://www.google.nl/?ion=1&espv=2#q=how%20to%20enable%20developer%20mode%20on%20android) enabled).
 Go to Settings → Developer options → Select Bluetooth HCI snoop log.
 Log/dump file is then saved in ```/sdcard/btsnoop_hci.log``` (or not: see [stackoverflow](http://stackoverflow.com/questions/28445552/bluetooth-hci-snoop-log-not-generated)).
-Such file can be viewed with [Wireshark](https://www.wireshark.org/).
+This file can be viewed with [Wireshark](https://www.wireshark.org/).

 ![Android Bluetooth dump setting](bluetooth_dump_256p.png?raw=true "Android Bluetooth dump setting")
 ![Wireshark and Bluetooth dump](wireshark_bt.png?raw=true "Wireshark and Bluetooth dump")

 Communication uses [JSON Format](https://en.wikipedia.org/wiki/JSON).
-Under Linux you can initiate Bluetooth serial connection with Gear360, but the data exchange protocol is not yet known:
+Under Linux you can initiate Bluetooth serial connection with Gear360, but the data exchange protocol is not yet known (i.e. couldn't make it to work):

     > # Note: this doesn't work?
     > # 00:11:22:33:44:55 is a Bluetooth address of Gear360